dimus/nvim-txtr/README.md

 # nvim-txtr

 Txtr is a book and text reader for Neovim.
 It scrolls a text automatically, so the user does not have to do it by hand.
-It also allows to controll the speed of scrolling, pause or resume the scrolling.
+It also allows to control the speed of scrolling, pause or resume the scrolling.

 ## Installation